CJendantix/ui_forge/README.md

     A new instance of `dict_ui` with the input menu dictionary

     Sub Args:
-    - `menu: dict`
-        a menu dictionary
+    - `menu: dict` - a menu dictionary

 ## selection_ui
 Arguments:
 - `base_window: curses.window` - a curses window
 - `options: dict[str, dict]` - a dictionary containing dictionaries in item format with the `option` functionality
-- `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` - an optional keyword argument that allows users to overwrite the way items are listed
+- `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` *optional* - an argument that allows users to overwrite the way items are listed

 ## editor_ui
 - `base_window: curses.window` - a curses window
 - `name: str` - the "name" of the value being assigned, ususally analagous to the name of the variable being assigned to.
 This gets displayed to the user
-- `value: str` - the default value before modification
+- `value: str` *optional* - the default value before modification
-- `validator: Callable[[str], bool]` - a reference to a function.
+- `validator: Callable[[str], bool]` *optional* - a reference to a function.
 The input is the entire submitted string, and the output will determine whether or not it will get accepted.
 If it does not get accepted, the input box will be reset to the previous value, and the user will be prompted to input again.
 This will repeat until the uset inputs a valid value.
-- `allowed_human_readable: str` - a string that gets printed after the name of the value the user is editing.
+- `allowed_human_readable: str` *optional* - a string that gets printed after the name of the value the user is editing.
 This is intended to instruct users in an understandable fashion what values are valid or invalid.